 Another key to improving patient engagement involves patient data, according to Healthcare IT News.
 With access to individual data, patients may develop questions and begin to use an agency in their healthcare journey.

 Surveys could be a major key to improving the patient experience.
 Asking for feedback shows that your practice cares about the patient’s experience.
 Furthermore, collecting point-of-care data through surveys is essential to making effective changes.
-By giving surveys during or near point-of-care, patients can provide immediate feedback.
-This way, data becomes specific to particular components of the patient experience and changes become more directive and purposeful on the quality of care given.
+By giving surveys during or near point-of-care, patients can provide real-time feedback.
+This way, the survey data becomes specific to particular components of the patient experience and changes become more directive and purposeful on the quality of care given.

 6. Patient Financial Experience

 As the healthcare financial burden increases, patients are more concerned about the cost of treatment.
 For those who have to incur expenses in order to receive care, their stress level is further heightened once they walk through the office doors.
 To relieve this stress and to provide a better experience for patients, you will need to be empathetic towards their financial concerns.
-Make sure you and your staff are comfortable speaking with patients about the total cost of care by taking the time to explain the amount they are responsible for after insurance.
+Make sure you and your staff are comfortable speaking with patients about the total cost of patient care by taking the time to explain the amount they are responsible for after insurance.
 Your office should also offer meaningful and ethical solutions that accommodate your patients’ needs.
 These solutions should be flexible, allowing patients to make payments over time while still receiving the care they need.
 By being empathetic and having the right solutions in place, providers can decrease financial pressures and enhance the patient experience of their patient.
 Not to mention, it can help increase your medical practice revenues.